Documentation

 Authenticating with the SDK

-When using the Get Pronto SDK, you'll need to provide your API key during client initialization:
+When using the Get Pronto SDK, provide your API key during client initialization.
+The SDK automatically detects the key type from the prefix:

 javascript